 About Helen Newton

 Passionate about sewing and crafting, Helen loves to create beautiful, contemporary items using simple to learn techniques.
 Her felt wreath is a Christmas decor staple.
 Her aim is to inspire others to make something unique and original whilst having fun along the way. www.lillyblossom.co.uk

 This project is designed by Helen Newton extracted from Mollie Makes:

 Christmas book, published by Pavilion.

-Share your crafty adventures with us using #molliemakers on Instagram and Twitter or post it on our Facebook wall.
+Share your felt wreath projects with us using #molliemakers on Instagram and Twitter or post it on our Facebook wall.
 Pinning too?
 See our Pinterest boards.